Guidance

 Unclassified roads Minor roads which are not designated as classified roads, and which are owned and maintained by a local highway authority.

-Vaisala A road condition monitoring supplier applying a combination of Artificial Intelligence and video data to inspect road condition.
+Vaisala A road condition monitoring supplier providing a method of inspecting road condition at network level combining the use of Artificial Intelligence and video data.

 Contact details